 - Proof of Current Medical Insurance is required for all guests visiting Stanford overnight, no later than two weeks prior to the program.
 For international visitors (provided your program has approval to allow international guests) insurance should be provided meet general requirements for U.S. universities including ones that meet Stanford’s minimum requirements.
 Two possibilities are: ISO Insurance and International Student and Scholar Health Insurance.

 - University Waiver Required.
 All approved guests must sign a General University waiver, no later than two weeks prior to the program.

 - Emergency Contact and Medical Information Form required.

 - Minors.
 Anyone under the age of 18 who is staying on campus must have a signature by the parents and/or guardian prior to coming to campus.
-Minors are only permitted to stay between Friday–Sunday, must be co-sponsored and managed by a campus department, may only visit for a thoughtfully planned enrichment program and may not be traveling internationally.
+Minors are only permitted to stay in housing separate from Stanford students between Friday–Sunday, must be co-sponsored and managed by a campus department, may only visit for a thoughtfully planned enrichment program and may not be traveling internationally.
 Must follow all steps related to youth programs.

 - Eight weeks in advance.
 Submit an event registration with all details.
 If so desired, send OSE advisor an additional proposal.